privacysandbox/protected-auction-services-docs/bidding_auction_services_aws_guide.md

 We will provide [Terraform][31] configurations for the Bidding and Auction services.
 Terraform is used to describe the cloud resource composition (via [Infrastructure as Code][32]) that is required for a fully-functional bidding and auction system and the provided Terraform configurations can be modified by the ad tech with no limitations.
 In fact, the Bidding and Auction services will be [configured via Terraform][33] so it is expected that the Ad Tech will interact with Terraform throughout [the deployment process][48].

 ## Guide: Package, Deploy, and Run a Service
 _This section documents the packaging and deployment process for the Bidding and Auction services.
-The goal is for technical users to gain an understanding of how to deploy a functioning cloud environment with the service(s) of their choice.
-After the code is open sourced, much more detail will be added to this section so that it can serve as a complete ‘How-To’ guide._
+The goal is for technical users to gain an understanding of how to deploy a functioning cloud environment with the service(s) of their choice._

 ### Overview
 In order to create a functioning service in AWS, there are two major steps: